makersacademy/takeaway-challenge/README.md

 Instructions
 -------
 The text handling function has been implemented using Twilio API.
-To use this function the account sid, auth token, Twilio number and mobile number must be updated.
+To use this function the account sid, auth token, Twilio number and mobile number need to be updated.

-To use the application, load 'takeaway.rb' in irb, initialize it with default arguments, and load default menu by calling load_default_menu:
+To use the application, load 'takeaway.rb' in irb, initialize it with default arguments, and load default menu by calling load_default_dishes:
 ```
 2.5.0 :001 > require './lib/takeaway'
  => true